pauljiwonkim/Paul-Kim-CS-499-ePortfolio/index.md

 In this ePortfolio, I’m excited to share with you the artifacts that not only highlight my technical abilities but also tell the story of my personal and professional development.
 I hope that through this ePortfolio, you'll gain insight into my journey, the lessons I've learned, and the passion that drives me to continue growing in this ever-evolving field of computer science.

-Let's begin with the artifact I want to showcase in this ePortfolio: my **'Inventory App'**.
+Let's begin with the first artifact I want to showcase in this ePortfolio: my Inventory App, which I have named **InvenTrack** to reflect its purpose of efficient inventory tracking and management.

 **App Functionalities**